lichanghui11/vue3practice/README.md

 * This project is built to help me practice my skills in building UIs and working on API connectivity between frontend and backend.
 * The entire process will be shown here to encourage me to finish this project.
 * I explored many resources to understand how a project can automate testing and deployment through CI/CD.
 This journey helped me simulate a real team workflow, and it gave me more confidence in collaborating with others in future.

+### DAY2
+* I created basic stores and set up Vue Router today.
+* I also added a simple test and got a feel for the CI workflow.
+* With the help of AI, I drafted a deployment workflow.
+* I don't fully understand the deployment file yet, but I'm digging into them and the YAML syntax.